bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L63-L71)]

-This is just regular Blazor child content parameter passing, where the `<Counter />` component is declared inside component under test's `<Content>` element.
+This is just regular Blazor child content parameter passing, where the `<Counter />` component is declared inside the component under test's `<Content>` element.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***